DosMike/SPSauce/README.md

 Execution is done in three phases: Parse, dependency resolution, task execution.
 The second phase  will already

+**On Authentication:** I know Git Hub PATs are a bit iffy, but without the API allows for only [60 requests per hour](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) and that's abysmal!
+If you can't use
+`clone` or want to use spsauce with another build system, you can always create a read only PAT (without scopes).

 Build Script
 -----
 There are the platform prefixes, @windows, @linux and @mac that allow you to perform actions for a single platform.